ismk/ismk.github.io/resume.md

 *Timeline: 4 days*

-Created a site where users could create posts, focused on historical events, which would visually represented on a timeline.
+Created a site where users could create posts focused on historical events, which would visually represented on a timeline.
 Application was built on Ruby on Rails with AJAX, jQuery on the frontend and the timeline was created with D3js

-Subsequently after getting the basic rails skeleton up and running, I implented technologies like Mechanize and Nokogiri to parse and scrape data from the web (specifically wikipedia) and add it to our database
+Subsequently after getting the basic rails skeleton up and running, I implemented technologies like Mechanize and Nokogiri to parse and scrape data from the web (specifically wikipedia) and add it to our database

 ***
 ###EXPERIENCE_